Red River Formation

-The Red River Formation is a stratigraphical unit of Late Ordovician age in the Williston Basin.
+The Red River Formation is a lithostratigraphical unit of Late Ordovician age in the Williston Basin.

 It takes the name from the Red River of the North, and was first described in outcrop in the Tyndall Stone quarries and along the Red River Valley by A.F.
 Foerste in 1929.

 Lithology

 Subdivisions

 The Red River Formation is composed of the following subdivisions from top to base: